 |---|---|---|---|---|---|---|

-| Ahnapee (Algoma) Record | Tug | John Gregory | 1882-05-18 | 3 | The schooner Petrel which went on the beach here Tuesday, was released Monday by the tug John Gregory. | |
+| Ahnapee (Algoma) Record | Tug | John Gregory | 1880-05-13 | 3 | Edward Strutz, of this city, is now numbered among the crew of the tug John Gregory, having shipped aboard her last Saturday. | |

-| Ahnapee (Algoma) Record | Tug | John Gregory | 1880-05-13 | 3 | The tug John Gregory with two scows and the schooners J. H. Stevens and Mariner in tow, provided an unusual sight. | |
+| Ahnapee (Algoma) Record | Tug | John Gregory | 1880-06-10 | 3 | The tug John Gregory, with three scows in tow, passed this port on Monday noon, enroute for Chicago. | |

 | Ahnapee (Algoma) Record | Tug | John Gregory | 1880-09-23 | 3 | The tug Gregory blew out her cylinder head.
 Tugs Holton, Merrill, Coe and Maxon went out and bro't in the Gregory and tows. | |

-| Ahnapee (Algoma) Record | Tug | John Gregory | 1880-10-07 | 5 | The tug John Gregory brought a scow to this port yesterday. | |
+| Ahnapee (Algoma) Record | Tug | John Gregory | 1880-09-30 | 3 | The tug John Gregory passed this port on Monday noon, having in tow four heavily laden scows. | |

 This database is a cooperative effort of the Wisconsin Underwater Archaeology Association (WUAA), the Wisconsin Historical Society (WHS), and the University of Wisconsin Sea Grant Institute.
 The project is spearheaded by WUAA member Russel Leitz, who helped develop a framework for the database and painstakingly combed through 54 years of the Ahnapee (Algoma) Record, 87 years of the Door County Advocate and 40 years of the Manitowoc Pilot for maritime news.
 The more than 50,000 references are the fruit of his labor alone.